mulesoft-consulting/apimanager-oauth2-client/README.md

 A simple APIManagerClient provides simple demonstration of Authenticating and accessing protected API Manager Resources using Java and Apache HttpClient constructs.

-The intent is to provide base rudiments for these to be applied and evolved for expanded Use Cases which involved accessing API Manager Resources.
+The intent is to provide base rudiments and for these to be applied and evolved upon for Use Cases which involve accessing MuleSoft API Manager Resources.

 For details on the API Manager REST API, please see the API Manager Console, referenced below.